 - One 12-volt electronic transformer is required for powering the recessed light.
 Be sure to select a transformer with a wattage rating equal to or slightly greater than the total wattage being powered.

 - Calculating Total Wattage: to determine the transformer you need, calculate the total wattage rating of your installation by multiplying the number of lights you intend to power by the wattage of the light bulb you intend to use.
 For example, for 3 lights using 20W MR11 light bulbs, you would need to select a transformer rated for at least 60 watts (3 Recessed Lights x 20W/Recessed Light = 60W).

-- MR11 Light Bulb: uses a 12-volt MR11 low voltage halogen light bulb.
-(Light bulb ordered separately.)
+- MR11 Light Bulb: uses a 12-volt MR11 low voltage halogen light bulb with a maximum of 20 watts.